pkicsiny/BRIL_BIBGenerator/README.md

 In _runSimTkOnly.sh_, the __INFILE__ parameter (currently at line 30) has to be set to point to the output root file from the generation step (e.g. at _/absolute/path/to/cmssw_test/CMSSW_11_2_0_pre6/src/generator_output/myoutput.root_).
 The parameter __OUTDIR__ at line 36 should be similarly changed to point to the desired simulation output directory (e.g. to _/absolute/path/to/cmssw_test/CMSSW_11_2_0_pre6/src/simulation_output_).
 In general, nothing else has to be changed in this file.
 You can notice that it takes some command line arguments (lines 17-20): <br>
 __PU__: refers to pileup but it can be ignored for BIB particle simulations. <br>
 __NEVENTS__: number of events to read from the generator step output file and simulate.
 This parameter is inferred from line 1 of _generatePU.sub_. <br>
 __JOBID__: this can also be ignored.
-It wil be set automatically on lxbatch and can take a value from 0 to the value of __queue__, which is set in the last line of _generatePU.sub_.
+It will be set automatically on lxbatch and can take a value from 0 to the value of __queue__, which is set in the last line of _generatePU.sub_.
 The __JOBID__ parameter uniquely identifies each split simulation chunk on the cluster. <br>
 At line 100 you can also see:
 ```sh
 tar -xf sandbox.tar.bz2